I’m writing this post as an exercise in self-reflection.

 What do I feel went not-so-well? —

 I took the three stages of my advice in reverse order: (3)requests for further evidence, (2)public interest stage, and (1)evidential stage.
 I adopted this approach because it made me start by looking for gaps in the evidence, then possible mitigating factors (which may not be obvious on the facts).
-However, by the time I’d produced a detailed Action Plan for obtaining further evidence, and typed a short argument with points for and against prosecuting, there was scant time remaining to discuss the available evidence in sufficient detail.
+However, by the time I’d produced a detailed Action Plan for obtaining further evidence, and typed a short argument with points for and against prosecuting, there was scant time remaining to discuss the available evidence in great detail.

 I had just enough time to comment on the available evidence in broad terms, and to summarise why I’d taken the view that there was a realistic prospect of conviction.
 Worse… no sooner was the exercise over, I started to doubt whether the suspect should have been charged at all.